-Cisco Defense Orchestrator (CDO) allows you to onboard a list of ASAs.
+Cisco Defense Orchestrator (CDO) allows you to bulk onboard ASAs by providing the necessary ASA information for all the ASAs in a .csv file.
 As the ASAs are being onboarded, you can use the filter pane to show which onboarding attempts are queued, loading, complete, or have failed.

 - ASA location (either IP address or FQDN)

 - ASA administrator password

 - (Optional) Device name for CDO